Trump says he wants to meet North Korea's Kim, during South Korean president's visit

 Lee also told reporters some officials in Washington were calling for changes to the trade deal.
 The South Korean president will highlight some of South Korea's expected US investments when he visits a shipyard in Philadelphia owned by the country's Hanwha Group on Tuesday.

-Trump is expected to attend the Asia-Pacific Economic Cooperation summit in South Korea on Oct 30 - Nov 1.
+Trump is expected to attend the Asia-Pacific Economic Cooperation summit in South Korea that will run from Oct 30 to Nov 1.